 How to create a JIRA integration

-Go to your Project settings, select Integrations, click Add an integration, and select JIRA.
+Go to the INTEGRATIONS tab in your project view, click Add an integration, and select JIRA.

 This is the integration’s associated project.

 The is the name of the integration.
 You’ll see this when you view a list of integrations.

 This is the email address registered with JIRA for a user who has read/write access to your JIRA instance, via the JIRA API.
 We recommend creating a user specifically for this integration.

 This is the URL of your JIRA instance (e.g., http://yourcompany.atlassian.net).